-Some pets are prone to a patella luxation because they have a shallow groove, or no groove at all, where the kneecap normally sits.
-This variation in anatomy allows the kneecap to 'slip out' with movement.
-Patella luxations are found in both dogs and cats.
+Some pets are prone to a patellar luxation because they have a shallow groove, or no groove at all, where the kneecap normally sits.
+This variation in anatomy allows the kneecap to ‘slip out’ with movement.
+Patellar luxations are mostly found in dogs and relatively uncommon in cats.

 The normal position of the patella (kneecap) is in the centre of the front of the knee.
 It glides up and down in a groove in the femur (the top leg bone) as the knee bends and extends, and is held in place by the patella ligament.
 The patella ligament attaches to the top of the tibia (the bottom leg bone).

 What causes a luxating patella?

 Luxating means dislocating, so a luxating patella moves out of the groove in the femur, usually towards the inside of the knee (medially luxating).
 If the patella dislocates towards the outside of the knee it is called a laterally luxating patella.

 It is usually the result of a congenital or developmental problem whereby the point where the patella ligament attaches to the tibia is not on the midline, but more towards the inside of the knee.
 This means that the patella is pulled towards the inside of the knee each time the knee bends and the patella can be dislocated out of the groove.
 This can happen intermittently or the patella can be permanently dislocated.

 Some dogs also have a shallow groove in their femur that lets the patella move out of its central position more easily.
 Also, over time the inner side of the groove wears down due to constant movement of the patella over it, and the problem worsens.
 Non-traumatic patellar luxation is commonly associated with other disorders, such as hip dysplasia.

 A luxating patella can also be a result of trauma.